abelgeostan/QBus/README.md

 ## QBUS
-the app contains 2 user sides -one for bus drivers and passengers The driver can update his live location user can see the live location of the bus through the bus driver's phone's live location additional ticketing system
+- the app contains 2 user sides -one for bus drivers and passengers.
+- The driver can update his live location.
+- Users can see the live location of the bus through the bus driver's phone's live location
+- additional ticketing system.
-NOTE: the app is in the very early stage, and was made as a prototype for a hackathon
+-  NOTE: the app is in the very early stage, and was made as a prototype for a hackathon .
 ## Driver-side
 ![image](https://github.com/abelgeostan/QBus/assets/170155087/d81ea96d-dd64-47b3-ac67-a1f457d50196)
 ![image](https://github.com/abelgeostan/QBus/assets/170155087/b2df27dd-eab6-4460-ad73-6c7173c4ba50)